-The EOC will monitor the current weather conditions and will ensure that the human shelter team and the CART are notified of severe weather in the shelter area.
-If severe weather dictates that the CART members take cover in buildings, the CART will take shelter inside the human shelter.
+The EOC will monitor the current weather conditions and will ensure that the human shelter team and the TASM are notified of severe weather in the shelter area.
+If severe weather dictates that the CART members take cover in buildings, the CART will take shelter inside the human shelter or other approved nearby shelter location.